timmy21/pipestat/README.rst

 See this `mongo aggregation $sort
 <http://docs.mongodb.org/manual/reference/operator/aggregation/sort/>`_ for more.

-$sort command is identical to mongo aggregation $sort, see a example as below:
+$sort command is identical to mongo aggregation $sort, but you should use tuple list instead of dict because python dict unordered! see a example as below:

 .. code:: python

     >>> pipeline = [
     ...    {
-    ...        "$sort": {
+    ...        "$sort": [
-    ...            "app": 1,
+    ...            ("app", 1),
-    ...            "action": 1,
+    ...            ("action", 1),
-    ...        }
+    ...        ]
     ...    },
     ... ]